Anger and Aggression

 Anger and aggression inhibit the formation of healthy relationships and the maintenance of established relationships.
 This puts the aggressive individual at increased risk for reduced social standing and social isolation, both of which can increase the risk of disability and death from physical ailments (APA, 2019).

 Equally important are the long term changes that occur when excessive feelings of anger are given priority over other feelings.
 Individuals who are preoccupied with feelings of anger are more likely to respond with anger to triggering stimuli, and are at increased risk of having a more severe anger reaction when stimulated (APA, 2019).

-Anger is highly associated with anxiety, as both utilize the fight/flight/fawn/freeze response.
-If someone perceives a threat as stronger than themselves, anxiety develops.
-Whereas if the threat is weaker, anger develops (Weiner, 2010).
+Anger is closely associated with anxiety, as both utilize the fight/flight/fawn/freeze response.
+If someone perceives a threat as stronger than themselves, it is typical for anxiety to develop.
+Whereas if the threat is weaker, it is typical for anger to develop instead (Weiner, 2010).

 Strategies to Overcome Anger and Aggression